 Chris Sale Autographed Baseball Cards as Investments

-Over the year’s rookie cards have become the dominant focus of baseball card collections.
-This may change in the years to come as autographed cards are becoming just as popular.
-We have already discussed some of Chris Sale’s autographed rookie cards, but he as a few other cards that are not rookies that are worth looking at.
+Rookie cards are the dominant focus of baseball card collections.
+This is changing as autographed cards are becoming just as popular.
+Here are a few other cards that are not rookies that are worth looking at.